 Successful landlords rent to good tenants (and avoid the pro tenants out there who want to rip you off for thousands of dollars!)

-This is especially important considering costs for landlords are rising and we can only raise the rent 1.6% in 2015.
+This is especially important considering costs for landlords are rising.

 Toronto Star Advice For Ontario Landlords

 There is an excellent column for landlords in the Toronto Star called “How Ontario landlords can avoid bad tenants.”

 It’s written by Mark Weisleder who writes regularly for The Star.